 This Kit is an 3HP Impeller for an Executive 48 Frame Wet End up to 3HP Motor and a 56 Frame Wet End 3HP Motor.
 This Impeller fits between the Face and the Volute of an Executive Wet End.
 I would advise replacing the Seal when you replace the Impeller.
 We offer a Seal, Silicone and Impeller individually or in a kit, and the Purpose of this Kit is to repair a Damaged Impeller and Seal inside the Wet End.
 This is (1) Impeller ONLY!!

-Note: A 115v motor that uses a 1 HP Impeller would show about 11-12.0 Amps on high speed a 230V motor would show about 8.0 Amps on High.
+Note: A 3 HP Impeller would show about 12.0 Amps on high speed on a 230V motor.
 See chart below for other Horsepowers.

 Do Not choose a Larger Impeller thinking that it will make your Hot Tub Stronger it will only damage the Motor and make it run hot on high speed.